Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 2. Sets the context to the created database
 3. Creates the table.
 To show two ways of creating a table, we actually create two tables:
 	a.
 SearchLog1 is created apriori
 	b.
-SearchLog2 is created based on the TVF that encapsulates the extraction expression (basically a CTAS) Note that for scalability, **U-SQL requires you to define the index** for the table before you can insert.
+SearchLog2 is created based on the View that encapsulates the extraction expression (basically a CTAS) Note that for scalability, **U-SQL requires you to define the index** for the table before you can insert.
 4. Insert the data into SearchLog1.